Jovans55/Jovans55/README.md

 - 👋 Hi, I’m Jovan
 - 👀 I’m interested in anything and everything code
-- 🌱 I’m currently learning about everything, I want to know it all
 - 📫 How to reach me jovanstosic012@gmail.com
 - 👽 Don't worry this is just a temporary read me.
 I'll add more bells and whistles later, I would rather code for now 🤖